 Bones that are particularly vulnerable to fracture injuries include those in the head, spine, arms, and legs.
 Because they are more delicate and exposed, collarbones, ribs, and wrists are also commonly fractured.
 In head-on collisions or other types of accidents that involve extreme forces, it is not uncommon for thicker bones like the femur or pelvis to be fractured as well.
 While some motorists will recover quickly from such an injury, those who suffer transverse or compound fractures may not be so lucky.

 Miami Auto Injury Attorney

-Whether you have sustained a minor soft tissue injury or a life-changing head injury or fracture, Michael T. Flanagan and his team are here to help.
+Whether you have sustained a minor soft tissue injury or a life-changing head injury or fracture, Michael T. Flanagan, Zachary Bodenheimer, and their team is here to help.
 Our office has obtained millions of dollars for car accident victims, allowing them to pay medical bills and be fairly compensated for their injury-related pain and suffering.
 If you or a loved one has been injured in an accident and you are unsure what you should do, call our team today.
 We’ll gladly provide a no-cost, no-obligation case evaluation to help you determine what your next steps should be.
 Our case results speak for themselves, and you can trust us to provide you with competent legal counsel when you need it most.